CBD and Your Endocannabinoid System: How it Works

 CBD products are made when the CBD compound is extracted from the cannabis sativa plant — either hemp or marajuana — and blended with a carrier oil or food product.
 There are topical creams and salves, sublingual CBD which is dropped under the tongue for quicker absorption, and oils.
 There are also other delivery systems including suppositories and forms of CBD that can be vaped or inhaled.
 There are even CBD edibles and gummies.

 Among the most common forms of CBD is oil to be taken orally.
-To make it, the CBD compound is mixed with a carrier oil such as coconut, hemp seed, or medium-chain triglyceride (MCT) oil, sometimes with added flavorings.
+To make it, the CBD compound is mixed with a carrier oil such as coconut, hemp seed, or medium-chain triglyceride (MTC) oil, sometimes with added flavorings.
 You can drop the oil directly in your mouth or under your tongue, hold for a minute or two, and then swallow.
 It can also be incorporated into beverages.

 CBD oil benefits include its easy absorption by the body as well as it’s relatively low cost compared to other forms.
 There are a few types of CBD oil: full-spectrum CBD oil, broad-spectrum CBD oil, and CBD isolate.